-To find the popular product sold in the last year Christmas per the Store A, so that this year we can target the customers to give different discounts for this products
+To find the popular product sold in the last year Christmas per Store A, so that this year we can target the customers to give different discounts for these products

 Top 10 Products sold

-selecting the top 100 customers per each store to give more offers.
+Select the top 100 customers per store to give more offers.

-Over this time data process is complex and license cost of maintain is more.
+Over this time data process is complex and the license cost of maintenance is more.

-Suppose 10000 more stores added, data is grown, more nodes are added to current infrastructure, but overall performance system degrades as the nodes are added
+Suppose 10000 more stores are added, data is grown, and more nodes are added to the current infrastructure, but the overall performance system degrades as the nodes are added

-This topic has been a very basic start to explore on what is hadoop.
+This topic has been a very basic start to exploring what is Hadoop.
 Hopefully, you have enough information to get started.